erikzaadi/erikzaadi.com/content/posts/2019/Why-Git-will-save-your-CI-CD.md

 date: 2019-09-29T11:12:38+03:00
 draft: false
 description: "The short and simple tale of how a commit SHA-1 can save you time and trouble"
-tags: ["CI", "CD", "continuous integration", "continuous deployment", "git"]
+tags: ["ci", "cd", "continuous integration", "continuous deployment", "git"]
 ---

 # Rebase your CI